 If you're running a full test suite, it might take very long time.
 Running in Debug is only useful to isolate and fix particular failures, Release will give a better sense of total passing rate.

-By default Windows ANGLE tests with D3D11.
+By default ANGLE tests with D3D11 on Windows, GLES on mobile and Desktop GL otherwise.
 To specify the exact platform for ANGLE + dEQP, use the arguments:

 --deqp-egl-display-type=angle-d3d11for D3D11 (highest available feature level)

 --deqp-egl-display-type=angle-d3d11-fl93for D3D11 Feature level 9_3

 --deqp-egl-display-type=angle-glfor OpenGL Desktop (OSX, Linux and Windows)

 --deqp-egl-display-type=angle-glesfor OpenGL ES (Android/ChromeOS, some Windows platforms)